kamimrcht/webpage/othello.md

 One of the simplest, most famous one is the **Bloom filter**.
 It has been so helpful and well-described in bioinformatics that I don't feel the need to introduce it again.
 You can find plenty of good descriptions of the Bloom filter online, here is just an example: [llimllib.github.io/bloomfilter-tutorial/](https://llimllib.github.io/bloomfilter-tutorial/).
 They basically tell you if an element is present or not in a set, with false positives (no false negatives).

-In methods such as the different Sequence Bloom Trees [[2]](nature.com/articles/nbt.3442), [[3]](https://www.liebertpub.com/doi/full/10.1089/cmb.2017.0258?casa_token=aJfQ9NULKVYAAAAA%3AwlbfsCl9XVFiVjpkimFC0gkKDDpiktZGOSk0UTN8ofy86XW6pnrhYHXRXJAKvOcmu4xgkzaFXnAy), [[4]](https://link.springer.com/chapter/10.1007/978-3-319-56970-3_16), [[5]](https://academic.oup.com/bioinformatics/article-abstract/36/3/721/5553093) and BIGSI and its refinement [[6]](https://www.nature.com/articles/s41587-018-0010-1), [7]](https://link.springer.com/chapter/10.1007/978-3-030-32686-9_21), there is a one-to-one correspondance between Bloom filters and datasets.
+In methods such as the different Sequence Bloom Trees [[2]](nature.com/articles/nbt.3442), [[3]](https://www.liebertpub.com/doi/full/10.1089/cmb.2017.0258?casa_token=aJfQ9NULKVYAAAAA%3AwlbfsCl9XVFiVjpkimFC0gkKDDpiktZGOSk0UTN8ofy86XW6pnrhYHXRXJAKvOcmu4xgkzaFXnAy), [[4]](https://link.springer.com/chapter/10.1007/978-3-319-56970-3_16), [[5]](https://academic.oup.com/bioinformatics/article-abstract/36/3/721/5553093) and BIGSI and its refinement [[6]](https://www.nature.com/articles/s41587-018-0010-1), [[7]](https://link.springer.com/chapter/10.1007/978-3-030-32686-9_21), there is a one-to-one correspondance between Bloom filters and datasets.
 Each dataset is represented by a single Bloom filter, even if it means that k-mers can be redundant across datasets.

-Bloom filters pertain to the large family of hash-based techniques, that rely on hash functions.
+Bloom filters pertain to the large family of hash-based techniques, that rely on **hash functions**.
 Hash functions are functions used to map elements (of arbitrary length, such as a sequence) to fixed-sized numeric values.
 For instance, for the sequence "BIOINFO", a (bad) hash function gets the ascii representation of the last character and applies a modulo (10).
 Working with the [decimal values](http://www.asciitable.com/), we obtain 79 for O, and 79%10=9 as a final value.
 Remarks:
 * The function ensures that we will have values from 0 to 9 for any input element.
 Very useful in order to put these elements in a fixed-size table for instance.
 * The function will return different values for different elements, and is deterministic.
-BIOINFO will always be hashed to 9 with this function.
-BIATA for instance will end up mapped to 5.
+"BIOINFO" will always be hashed to 9 with this function.
+"BIATA" for instance will end up mapped to 5.
 * Why bad?
 Because, in the general case, a "good" hash function is supposed (among other characteristics) to map similar strings to very different values.
-Here, any word finishing with "O" will be hashed to the same value than BIOINFO, which is not a nice property.
+Here, any word finishing with "O" will be hashed to the same value than "BIOINFO", which is not a nice property.
 Why ?
 Let's switch to the RNA world.
 Many different k-mers end with a poly-A tail.
 If a hash function works only with the last characters, the data-structure that relies on this function will accumulate these k-mers in a similar place in the memory, which can be harmul to the method's performances.

 Another data-structure based on hash functions is the **quotient filter** (and the counting quotient filter).
-Again for these methods, there already exist online documentation such as: [gakhov.com/articles/quotient-filters.html](https://www.gakhov.com/articles/quotient-filters.html) , [blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/](https://blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/)
+Again for these methods, there already exist online documentation such as: [gakhov.com/articles/quotient-filters.html](https://www.gakhov.com/articles/quotient-filters.html) , [blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/](https://blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/).

 They are somehow related to the Bloom filter, but can in certain cases guarantee no false positives.
-Counting quotient filters are used in Mantis [[8]]().
+Counting quotient filters are used in Mantis [[8]](https://www.sciencedirect.com/science/article/pii/S2405471218302394).

 ## Othello hashing in bioinformatics